 What does it do?

-The immediate benefit of fiber is on our digestive system.
+The immediate health benefits of fiber is on our digestive system.
 Without enough fiber in our diets, we may experience constipation.
 Fiber also helps us feel fuller, which increases our satisfaction and supports weight loss while increasing our absorption of essential nutrients from our foods.

 Regular consumption of fiber can also have a positive effect on heart health.
 Fiber can help lower cholesterol, which in turn supports cardiovascular health.
 Studies have proven that increased fiber intake correlates to a lowered risk of cardiovascular and coronary disease.
 It can also be used to treat diverticulosis, diabetes and heart disease.
 It is even associated with a lowered risk of some forms of cancer.